11 Top SaaS Knowledge Base Tools & Platforms in 2025

 Pricing

-Omni24 offers competitive pricing starting from 29$ per user per month with standard knowledge base features and goes upto 149 per user per month to cater to enterprise needs with advanced features and team collaboration options
+Omni24 offers a competitive pricing starting from 29$ per user per month with standard knowledge base features and goes up to 149 per user per month to cater for enterprise needs with advanced features and team collaboration options

 Veemo Support is another popular SaaS knowledge base tool that enables businesses to provide exceptional customer support and enhance their knowledge management processes.
-With its intuitive interface and robust features, Veemo Support simplifies knowledge sharing and empowers teams to deliver efficient support solutions.
+With its intuitive interface and robust features, Veemo Support simplifies knowledge sharing as well as empowers teams to deliver efficient support solutions.

 Pricing

 Veemo Support’s pricing starts from $29 per user per month for a complete help desk and knowledge base software.
-It offers 4 paid plans to cater to small, medium, and large businesses.
+It offers 4 paid plans to cater for small, medium and large businesses.
 You can connect with the sales team for any custom solution requirements.

 ServiceNow is a popular IT service management (ITSM) tool that includes a built-in knowledge base feature.
-It increases self-service rates for customers and employees, which boosts agent productivity with contextual knowledge, powered by machine learning.
+It increases self-service rates for customers and employees that boosts agent productivity with contextual knowledge, powered by machine learning.

 One major advantage of this tool is its seamless integration with other ServiceNow ITSM products, making it easier to manage multiple aspects of your organization from one centralized location.